1.0 General Filing Instructions

 A customer may file an indemnity claim for insured mail, COD items, Registered Mail with postal insurance, or Priority Mail Express.
-See Publication 122, available on www.usps.com, for additional information.
+For information on applying for a refund of postage and fees see 604.9.2.

 Mailers authorized to mail at bulk insured prices under 503.4.0 will receive instructions for filing claims from their postmaster or designee, including specific claim numbers to be used when filing claims.
 At some time in the future, electronic filing of indemnity claims will become mandatory.
 Prior to mandatory electronic claims filing, customers will be provided with the format instructions for the new electronic (soft copy) of Form 3877 and instructions for electronic filing of indemnity claims.

-b.
-Either the mailer or addressee who is in possession of the original retail mailing receipt, or in possession of the online label record or computer printout of the Web-based application as described in 3.1d., for lost articles.
+- Either the mailer or addressee who is in possession of the original retail mailing receipt, or in possession of the online label record or computer printout of the Web-based application as described in 3.1d, for lost articles.